IEP was invited to prepare an input brief for the Progress Study on Youth, Peace and Security, as commissioned by Security Council 2250.

 With complete data, we might measure how many youth are engaged in direct peacemaking, peacekeeping or peacebuilding activities, have lost a family member to armed conflict, or are unable to attend school or work because of violence, to name a few telling but unavailable indicators.

 Empirical analysis for peace begins at the indicator design stage.
 Most peace indicators are counts of violence at a national level – which only allows us to answer a limited amount of questions.
 And worse, is far more common to come by violence indicators than peace indicators.

 The below chart visualises the data creation process.

-Read the input brief in it’s full form of submission here.
+The input brief in its full form of submission for reading here.

-Read the official study shared to the United Nations General Assembly Security Council here, or read the excerpt these key findings are featured in below:
+The official study shared to the United Nations General Assembly Security Council can be found here, or read the excerpt these key findings are featured in below: